sql-machine-learning/elasticdl/docs/tutorials/preprocessing_tutorial.md

 This document is a tutorial for ElasticDL preprocessing layers.

 ## Preprocessing Layers
-Generally, we cannot feed the raw data into Neural Network (NN) layers because it requires the numeric tensor input.
-So, ElasticDL provides preprocessing layers to transform the raw data into numeric tensors.
+ElasticDL preprocessing layers is a library based TensorFlow for preprocessing input data for TensorFlow.
 ElasticDL Preprocessing layers allow users to include data preprocessing directly in their Keras model.
-Now, preprocessing layers mainly aim to transform structured data (numeric data or string data) stored as a CSV file or a MaxCompute table.
+For example, using ElasticDL preprocessing layers you could:

+* Normalize an input value by using the mean and standard deviation.
+* Convert strings to integers by lookuping a vocabulary or hashing.
+* Convert floats to integers by assigning them to buckets and rounding.

 ### Transform Numeric Inputs
-For numeric inputs, ElasticDL provides [Normalizer](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/normalizer.py) to scale the numeric data to a range, [Discretization](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/discretization.py), [LogRound](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/log_round.py) and [RoundIdentity](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl_preprocessing/layers/round_identity.py) to map the numeric data to integer values.
+For numeric inputs, ElasticDL provides [Normalizer](#normalizer-layer) to scale the numeric data to a range, [Discretization](#discretization-layer), [LogRound](#loground-layer) and [RoundIdentity](#roundidentity-layer) to map the numeric data to integer values.

 #### Normalizer Layer
 The `Normalizer` layer is to normalize numeric values by (x-subtractor)/divisor.
 For example, we can set the subtractor to the minimum and divisor to the range size to